Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-sketchy-outline.md

     Nevertheless, as I've emphasised countless of times, this is really not a shader you'd want to run in any context in which performance matters.
 That's why I haven't implemented this theoretically better version -- I simply don't care about doing it like this.
 The geometry approach is just much more intuitive.

     (Well, intuitive enough to write a post over half an hour long about, but...)

+[^9]: I hate having to search my entire filesystem to find this texture in any of the four projects that use it every time I need it.
+That's the sole reason I'm including it here.
+[^10]: It would be slightly better to have the vertex shader convert to world space, but that's bad for presentation purposes.
+[^11]:
+    Oh right, I didn't mention perspective division yet.
+Uhh...
+I'm not going to explain *why* the `p1 /= p1.w` and `p2 /= p2.w` lines in `draw_line()` are a thing in this post, because I'd need to explain homogenous coordinates for that, and I'd like you to build intuition and all that.
+This post is long enough as is...

+    Just assume it's a step we need to do to create perspective, and it's the step that turns our sort-of pyramid-shaped frustum into a neat box.

+    (You may be wondering why we need to do this division after multiplying with `UNITY_MATRIX_P` in this geometry shader, but not in the vertex shader in the "Occlusion" section.
+The reason is simple: the hardware does it for you after the vertex shader, but we're not in the vertex shader any more!)

 {:/nomarkdown}